oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

 ### Objectives

 In this lab, you will:
+* Query the West database to determine the positioning SCN for both the Initial Load Extract and the Change Data Extract
 * Create an Initial Load Extract for the West database that selects records from the HR tables up to a given SCN
 * Create a Parallel Replicat to deliver the initial load data to the East database
 * Create a change data Integrated Extract for the West database and position it to start capturing data after the given SCN